sqrta/NuQes/README.md

     inputs = [None]
     main(content, inputs, conf)
 ```
 The `main` function of Funsearch recieves three inputs. `content` is the skeleton of the program that needs to be evolve.
 The function to be evolved should be decorated with `@funsearch.evolve`. `conf` is the configuration sent to Funsearch.
-The class Config should be configured withh
+The class Config should be configured with

 - sandbox : define how to evaluate each candidate function evolved by Funsearch.
 It should return the score of the candidate function and a boolean variable representing whether the execution is successful.
-- ProgramsDatabaseConfig: configuring the database (e.g. number of islands)
+- ProgramsDatabaseConfig: configuring the program database (e.g. number of islands)
 - prompt_manipulate: define how to manipulate the prompt before sending it to the LLM.
 The input to the function `prompt_manipulate` are two functions sampled from the database.
-- iterations: Funsearch will terminate after reaching the iterations number.
+- iterations: Funsearch will terminate after reaching the `iterations` number.

 optional

 - init_template: initial possible implementation of the function to be evolved.
 Will be evaluated and inserted into the database at the starting point.

+You can modify the method "sample" in the class `Sampler` in the file `funsearch/implementation/sampler.py` and use `self._database._best_score_per_island[Island_index]` and `self._database._best_program_per_island[Island_index]` to extract the best program have found from an island during the search.